grant-king/ML_progress/log.md

 **Today's Progress:** TPTM itertools day 3.
 Continued Scrapy project.

 **Thoughts:** Going through spider building process again, this time using Scrapy's item interface to avoid unwanted duplicates.

+Day 22: January 31, 2019

+**Today's Progress:** TPTM Decorators day 1.
+Continued working with Scrapy.
+Continued investigating OOD/A/P best practices.

+**Thoughts:** I came across a really good talk outlining the proper use of classes in Python.
+Stop Writing Classes: https://youtu.be/o9pEzgHorH0 .
+The Talk Python Training videos gave a good overview of decorators and when to use \*args and \*\*kwargs.
+For more practice I watched a video by Corey Schafer which gave an in depth view of the utility of and mechanisms behind decorators and star arguments.

 **Link to work:**
 <!---